stassius/StableHoudini/README.md

 # Stable Diffusion Houdini Toolset

-Works with Houdini 19.5 with Python 3.9.
+Works with Houdini 19.5 and 20 with Python 3.9.

 *Tested with Automatic1111 and ControlNet version as of 5.12.2023 (december 2023).*